-Sad to leave SE Asia after 10-plus months of amazing travelling and it feels a little weird but it’s time to go.
+Sad to leave SE Asia after 10-plus months of amazing travelling here, it feels a little weird but it’s time to go.
 And so, what better place to start the next exciting travel chapter than in Estonia’s medieval Tallinn…

 Tip: This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.

-Waiting in the Noi Bai International Airport, Hanoi for a flight to Moscow, with a transit in Moscow for a little over an hour, before the connecting flight to Tallinn (Estonia).
+Waiting in the Noi Bai International Airport Hanoi for a flight to Moscow, with a transit in Moscow for a little over an hour, before the connecting flight to Tallinn (Estonia).

 Left Vietnam in a torrential humid rain only to arrive in Tallinn under a blanket of snow!

-As it’s winter and snowing (have I mentioned snow?), many sights are closed and not open again until April.
+As it’s winter and snowing (have I mentioned the snow?), many sights are closed and not open again until April.

 There are however, still a plethora of ancient architecture and museums to occupy anyone’s thirst to explore this beautiful city.

 Tallinn Old Town

 Lose yourself in the wonderful Old Town founded in the 11th century with 13th Century buildings and steeped in Medieval history, glorious architecture, pastry shops, restaurants, and life.

 Spend days just wandering around in the cobbled streets stumbling upon ancient buildings.